ravel-net/Faure/README.md

 For installation instructions, see [`INSTALL`](INSTALL).

 We assume your system has matched prerequisites, the `INSTALL` can successfully run under these prerequisites.
-Thus, before installing Faure, please check whether the prerequisites are available.
+Thus, before installing Fauré, please check whether the prerequisites are available.

-## Faure Command-Line Arguments
+## Fauré Command-Line Arguments

-Faure command-line arguments:
+Fauré command-line arguments:

   * `--help`, `-h`: show the help message and exit
   * `--clean`, `-c`: cleanup Ravel and Mininet